pmatulis/oasis/index.md

 ### Contact

 For more information on the origins of this school see the [main lineage web site](https://taichinuances.com/).
-You can also directly [contact Peter Matulis, the PCIA head instructor](mailto:pmatulis@gmail.com).
+You can also directly contact Peter Matulis, the PCIA head instructor: <pmatulis@gmail.com>.